-Another thing that makes the thirty-four year old shelter unique is how outcome-oriented it is.
+Another thing that makes the thirty-four-year-old shelter unique is how outcome-oriented it is.
 Nicholas House knows that providing a safe place to sleep and food to eat isn’t enough to ensure that a family doesn’t become homeless again, so they also work to address the root causes of homelessness for the families they serve.

 Residents are offered counseling, skills training, medical care, and other targeted support services via partner organizations while they’re at the facility.
-Kids have access to tutoring, after school programs and mentors.
+Kids have access to tutoring, after-school programs, and mentors.

 And the support continues even after they leave.
 Case managers check in with families for two years after they exit the program.
 Success at Nicholas House is measured not by the number of beds filled, but by whether a family is able to maintain its self-sufficiency.

 A few years ago, Nicholas House was using spreadsheets and accounting software to manage volunteer, donor, financial, and client data, but these solutions just weren’t robust enough.
-They wanted to be able to run reports that would allow them to interpret their data in a meaningful way, so they reached out to TechBridge.
+They wanted to be able to run reports to allow them to interpret their data in a meaningful way, so they reached out to TechBridge.

 Thanks to generous support from NCR, TechBridge helped Nicholas House implement SalesForce to enable them to manage their data.
 This allows them to meaningfully track and measure data, come up with strategic campaigns, and take advantage of time-sensitive donor opportunities.
-Says volunteer and marketing coordinator Norma V. Nyhoff, “SalesForce has been an incredible gift.”
+Says volunteer and marketing coordinator Norma V. Nyhoff,

-TechBridge’s #BetterTogether Campaign
+About TechBridge’s #BetterTogether Campaign

 TechBridge is proud to have assisted so many organizations on the front lines of social change in our communities — alleviating homelessness, fighting poverty, helping kids do better in school, making sure seniors get proper meals, and so much more.